 Weatherproof cycling clothing

-Waterproof cycling overshoes can also help keep you a bit more comfortable when riding in the rain, as well as preventing your fancy cycling shoes from getting covered in muck!
+Waterproof cycling overshoes can also help keep you a bit more comfortable when riding in the rain, as well as preventing your fancy cycling shoes from getting covered in mud!

 Many cyclists find it useful to wear a cycling cap under their bike helmet during wet weather to prevent the rain from getting in their eyes.
 A cap can also help keep your head warm on colder days.
 Alternatively, you can invest in a pair of cycling glasses, which will also help protect your eyes from the elements.